Share your eggs and help another woman

 What is egg sharing?

-Egg sharing enables women who are willing to share their eggs to have free fertility treatment.
+Egg sharing enables women who are willing to share their eggs to have fertility treatment for no cost.
 The treatment cycle is carried out exactly as it would be otherwise, but after the egg collection half of the eggs collected are given to an egg recipient who pays the cost of treatment.
 If there is an odd number of eggs collected then you will be able to decide whether you or the recipient receives the remaining egg.

 What are the advantages of egg sharing?